 List of publications available upon request.

-A source of income to support my studies and a venue to learn and practice English and U.S. culture.
+A source of income to support my studies and initially, to learn and practice English and U.S. culture.

 Starbucks Community Outreach Program